awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/eccv-2020-scan-eng.md

 - Step 1: Learn feature representations and mine K-nearest neighbors.
 - Step 2: Train a clustering model to integrate nearest neighbors.

-In step 1, instead applying K-means directly to the image features, SCAN mines the nearest neighbros of each image.
+In step 1, instead applying K-means directly to the image features, SCAN mines the nearest neighbors of each image.
-In step 2, SCAN encourages invariance with respect to the nearest neighbors and not soley with respect to augmentations.
+In step 2, SCAN encourages invariance with respect to the nearest neighbors and not only with respect to augmentations.

 ## 3. Method